gfed53/youtube-searcher-heroku/README.md

 Sometimes issues occur when fetching saved searches/videos, and you may not see any of your saved content.
 Simply refreshing the page should solve this.

 This app works best in Google Chrome.
-I'm aware of the issues with Mozilla Firefox, and I'm currently working on its compatibility.
+I continue to add fixes to any cross-browser issues I may come across.

 (This ends the "about" section content)